Jacquizz Rodgers

-Jacquizz "Quizz" Rodgers (born February 6, 1990) is a former American football running back.
-He played college football at Oregon State, and was drafted by the Atlanta Falcons in the fifth round of the 2011 NFL Draft.
+Jacquizz "Quizz" Rodgers (born February 6, 1990) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Oregon State Beavers, and was selected by the Atlanta Falcons in the fifth round of the 2011 NFL draft.

-High school career
+Early life

 Rodgers attended Lamar Consolidated High School, where he played for the Mustangs football team.
 He broke out during his sophomore season with 2,278 rushing yards and 34 touchdowns averaging 9.4 yards per carry.
 In his junior season, he improved with 2,592 rushing yards and 50 touchdowns.
 As a senior, Rodgers led the Mustangs to the 2007 4A Division 1 State Football Championship.
 In the state championship, he rushed for 233 yards and three touchdowns on 31 carries, blocked an extra point, recovered a fumble, and had six tackles on defense as the Mustangs won the state title over a Robert Griffin III-led Copperas Cove, 20–14.
 He finished his senior season with 2,890 rushing yards and 37 touchdowns, as well as 556 yards receiving and five touchdowns.
 His postseason honors following his senior season included being named the inaugural recipient of the Mr. Texas Football award, the 4A Region III Offensive Player of the Year, first-team all-conference running back and defensive back, second-team all-conference receiver, second-team all-state defensive back, and fourth team all-state running back.
 He was also named the Built Ford Tough Texas High School Football Player of the Year in Class 4A.

 In his high school career, Rodgers amassed 8,246 rushing yards.
 He set the Texas state record for total touchdowns with 135 touchdowns in four years as a varsity player.
 His high school career is chronicled in Dr. Brent Melloy's book UNHERALDED: How Jacquizz Rodgers led the 2007 Lamar Consolidated Mustangs to an improbable Texas State Championship.